austenallred/angular-phonecat/README.md

-# AngularJS Phone Catalog Tutorial Application
+# This is the AngularJS Phone Catalog Tutorial Application

 ## Overview